 The formula for OBP is simple:

-OBP has become synonymous with the book “Moneyball” because at in the early 2000s, teams weren’t properly valuing players with high OBPs and the Oakland A’s could swipe talented players for cheap.
+OBP has become synonymous with the book “Moneyball” because at in the early 2000s, teams weren’t properly valuing players with high OBPs and the Oakland A’s could swipe talented players for cheap because they were one of the few teams paying attention to walk rate.
 These days, every team has come to accept how vitally important OBP is to their success, and that particular “market inefficiency” has been closed.

 Please note that the following chart is meant as an estimate, and that league-average OBP varies on a year-by-year basis.
 To see the league-average OBP for every year from 1901 to the present, check the FanGraphs leaderboards.